 Three New Cold-Formed Steel Framing Research Reports Published By AISI

-AISI’s codes and standards work is conducted under the Construction Market Council of the Steel Market Development Institute (SMDI), a business unit of AISI, which oversees the industry’s investment in advancing the competitive use of steel by meeting the demands of the marketplace.
+AISI’s codes and standards work is conducted under the Construction Market Council of the Steel Market Development Institute (SMDI), a business unit of AISI, which increases and defends the use of steel by developing innovative materials, applications and value-added solutions for customers in the automotive, construction and packaging markets.
 For more information on SMDI’s Construction Market program, visit www.buildusingsteel.org.
 Follow SMDI Construction on Twitter @BuildUsingSteel.

 About The American Iron And Steel Institute